MiSTer-devel/SMS_MiSTer/README.md

 # Sega Master System and Game Gear for the [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) and [MiST](https://github.com/mist-devel/mist-board/wiki) boards

+This core is a port of Bens Sega Master System implementation for the Papilio.
+See http://fpga-hacks.blogspot.de/

 ### Installation:
 * Copy the *.rbf file at the root of the SD card.
 * Copy *.SMS ROMs into SMS folder.